 Dear Frustrated in Florida,

-The Lady is not sure how you’ve managed to keep your cool!
-The Lady is very disappointed to learn so many people have terrible manners.
+I’m not sure how you’ve managed to keep your cool!
+I’m very disappointed to learn so many people have terrible manners.
 Naturally, it is extremely rude to just stop by unannounced especially in this day and age of cell phones and instant communication.
 There is absolutely no excuse for just showing up anywhere and expecting to be entertained.
-The Lady thinks that perhaps some people see where you live as not really being part of the real world but as some place of permanent vacation.
+I think that perhaps some people see where you live as not really being part of the real world but as some place of permanent vacation.

 It is imperative to stop this intrusion for your own sanity or it will continue to get worse.
 If you continue to open your door and find the uninvited do not allow them inside.
 Tell them “I am so sorry, hubby and I are working and cannot take any time away from that to see you.
 Will you call first the next time you would like to visit and we will see if we are able to arrange a visit.”
 And leave it at that.
 It is NOT rude to do so.